-Table B-8 Power management signals
+Table A-9 Power management signals

-Signal Direction Description ATCLKQACCEPTn Output Active-LOW signal that indicates that the cluster accepts the clock controller request.
+Signal Direction on Description ATCLKQACCEPTn Output Active-LOW signal that indicates that the cluster accepts the clock controller request.
 ATCLKQACTIVE Output Indicates that the cluster requires ATCLK to be active.
-ATCLKQDENY Output ctive-LOW signal that indicates that the cluster denies the clock controller request.
+ATCLKQDENY Output Active-LOW signal that indicates that the cluster denies the clock controller request.
 ATCLKQREQn Input Active-LOW signal that indicates that the clock controller wants to gate the clock.
 CLUSTERPACCEPT Output Indicates that the cluster accepts the power controller request.
 CLUSTERPACTIVE[19:0] Output Indicates if the cluster is active in various power states.
 CLUSTERPDENY Output Indicates that the cluster denies the power controller request.
 CLUSTERPREQ Input Indicates that the power controller wants the cluster to move to a new power state.
 CLUSTERPSTATE[6:0] Input Power state that the power controller requires the cluster to move to.
-COREPACCEPTX Output Indicates that the referenced core accepts the power controller request.
+COREPACCEPTx Output Indicates that the referenced core accepts the power controller request.
 COREPACTIVEx[17:0] Output Indicates if the referenced core is active in various power states.
 COREPDENYX Output Indicates that the referenced core denies the power controller request.
 COREPREQx Input Indicates that the power controller wants the referenced core to move to a new power state.
 COREPSTATEx[5:0] Input Power state that the power controller requires the core to move to.
 EVENTIACK Output Event input request acknowledge.
-It is not asserted until EVENTIREQ is high, and then remains asserted until after EVENTIREQ goes low.
+It is not asserted until EVENTIREQ is HIGH, and ther remains asserted until after EVENTIREQ goes LOW.
 EVENTIREQ Input Event input request for wake-up from WFE state.
-It must remain asserted until EVENTIACK is asserted, and must not be re-asserted until EVENTIACK is low.
+It must remain asserted until EVENTIACK is asserted, and must not be re-asserted until EVENTIACK is LOW.
 EVENTOACK Input Event output request acknowledge.
-It must not be asserted until EVENTOREQ is high, and then must remain asserted until after EVENTOREQ goes low.
-EVENTOREQ Output Event output request for wake-up, triggered by SEV instruction.
-It is only asserted when EVENTOACK is low, and then remains high until after EVENTOACK goes high.
+It must not be asserted until EVENTOREQ and then must remain asserted until after EVENTOREQ goes LOW.
+Event output request acknowledge.
+It must not be asserted until EVENTOREQ is HIGH, and then must remain asserted until after EVENTOREQ goes LOW.
+Event output request for wake-up, triggered by SEV instruction.
+It is only asserted when EVENTOACK is LOW, and then remains HIGH until after EVENTOACK goes HIGH.
 GICCLKQACCEPTn Output Active-LOW signal that indicates that the cluster accepts the clock controller request.
 GICCLKQACTIVE Output Indicates that the cluster requires GICCLK to be active.
 GICCLKQDENY Output Indicates that the cluster denies the clock controller request.
 GICCLKQREQn Input Active-LOW signal that indicates that the clock controller wants the gate the clock.
 PCLKQACCEPTn Output Active-LOW signal that indicates that the cluster accepts the clock controller request.
 PCLKQACTIVE Output Indicates that the cluster requires PCLK to be active.
 PCLKQDENY Output Indicates that the cluster denies the clock controller request.
 PCLKQREQn Input Active-LOW signals that indicate that the clock controller wants the gate the clock.
 SCLKQACCEPTn Output Active-LOW signal that indicates that the cluster accepts the clock controller request.
 SCLKQACTIVE Output Indicates that the cluster requires SCLK to be active.
 SCLKQDENY Output Indicates that the cluster denies the clock controller request.
 SCLKQREQn Input Active-LOW signal that indicates that the clock controller wants the gate the clock.